Assistant Professor, Department of Music,

 Community Director, College of Liberal Arts; Coordinate activities, programs and events between NCCU College of Liberal Arts departments (Music, Theater, History, Art, English, Modern Foreign Language, Global Studies) and community based organizations.

-....a vocal musician, composer, lyricist, arranger, teaching artist, former U.S. Jazz Ambassador (1998-99) and MacDowell Colony Composer Fellow, and a native of Chicago, Illinois.
+Professor Lenora Helm Hammonds is an educator, vocal musician, composer, lyricist, arranger, teaching artist, former U.S. Jazz Ambassador (1998-99) and a native of Chicago, Illinois.
 She was the first African-American woman to graduate from Berklee College of Music with a B.M. in Film Music Scoring/Voice, a degree she earned in just three years.
 Helm earned her Master of Music degree in Jazz Performance from East Carolina University in Greenville, NC, and in doing so, an induction into the prestigious music honor societies, Pi Kappa Lambda and The Golden Key International Honor Society, for academic excellence.
-Other formal studies include time studying Indian classical voice at the Jazz India Vocal Institute in Bombay, India.
-She has been a sought after teaching artist for arts organizations including Carnegie Hall, Brooklyn Philharmonic, Schomburg Center's Junior Scholar's Program, Def Dance Jam Workshop and Young Audiences New York, and since 2005, serves as an Instructor at North Carolina Central University's (NCCU) music department in Durham, North Carolina.
-At NCCU, she co-directs their highly acclaimed NCCU Vocal Jazz Ensemble and teaches jazz and classical voice, vocal teaching methods, vocal ensemble performance and jazz vocal ear training in the Jazz Studies Program and Voice Department, and 20th Century Music and Seminar in the Music Industry-Songwriting in the Music Department.
+She recently completed coursework in doctoral studies toward a Doctor of Musical Arts, Music Education degree at Boston University, with an eye on completion in 2017.
+Other formal studies include completion of Contemporary Commercial Music (CCM) Vocal Pedagogy coursework at Level 1 of Somatic VoiceworkTM, and time studying Indian classical voice at the Jazz India Vocal Institute in Mumbai, India.
+She has been a teaching artist for arts organizations including Carnegie Hall, Brooklyn Philharmonic, Schomburg Center's Junior Scholar's Program, Def Dance Jam Workshop and Young Audiences New York.

-Since 2011, a number of new projects, marrying Lenora's intrigue with the Internet, and the intersection of Jazz, new media and global citizenry, have created a niche of opportunity and focus.
-She was elected to lead a team of educators from three universities on three continents (U.S. South Africa and Denmark) to create Humanities coursework through globally networked learning environments (GNLE) for the Collaborative Online Institute for Learning (COIL) through the State University of New York.
-(SUNY).
-The COIL project will culminate in newly created humanities courses on the respective campuses, while establishing new paradigms for educators making cultural connections through GNLE's.
-The research and findings from the COIL project will be published in 2013.
-Additionally she has joined the 21st century trend with other educators and artists, offering instruction online.
-Her eMusic "school", www.IntroToVocalJazzOnline.com offers private, group and classroom instruction in vocal performance, vocal jazz and artist development.
+Since 2011, a number of new projects, marrying Lenora's intrigue with distance education, and the intersection of Jazz, new media and global citizenry, have created a niche of opportunity and focus.
+She was elected to lead a team of educators from three universities on three continents (U.S. South Africa and Denmark) to create Humanities coursework through globally networked learning environments (GNLE) for the Collaborative Online Institute for Learning (COIL) through the State University of New York (SUNY).
+The COIL project culminates in newly created humanities courses on the respective campuses, while establishing new paradigms for educators making cultural connections through GNLE's.
+The research and study findings from the COIL project were published in 2014 and 2015.